-- Adding a temporary extra work area (no more than 60 days of use) or substituting a work area, including lay-down and staging, for another work area that is as suitable as or more suitable than the originally proposed work area.
-The temporary extra work area or substitute work area must be located in a previously disturbed area with no sensitive resources or sensitive land uses adjacent to the proposed area, must not create any permanent impacts, and must be restored to either its initial condition4 or an improved condition.5 - Adjusting the alignment of a project component within the study area that was defined in the original environmental analysis to avoid unanticipated impacts related to cultural artifacts, buried utility infrastructure, hazardous and toxic substances, and other land use impacts, including effects on homeowners, so long as the adjustment does not create a new significant impact or a substantial increase in the severity of a previously identified significant impact. - Adjusting the alignment of a project component within the study area that was defined in the original environmental analysis to avoid or adapt to conditions on the ground that vary from the conditions that existed at the time of the original environmental analysis, so long as the adjustment does not create a new significant impact or a substantial increase in the severity of a previously identified significant impact.
+- Adding a temporary extra work area.
+The additional work area must be located in a previously disturbed area with no sensitive resources or sensitive land uses adjacent to the proposed area, and must not create any new significant impacts or a substantial increase in the severity of a previously identified significant impact. - Adjusting the alignment of a project component within the study area that was defined in the original environmental analysis to avoid sensitive resources or effects on homeowners, or adapt to conditions on the ground that vary from the conditions that existed at the time of the original environmental analysis, so long as the adjustment does not create a new significant impact or a substantial increase in the severity of a previously identified significant impact. - Finalizing the engineering design for a project component that was not specifically described in the Final EIR or Addendum, or which requires adjustments in order to facilitate construction.
+The finalized design must not create a new significant impact or a substantial increase in the severity of a previously identified significant impact.

-3.4 Records Management and Public Access to Records
+3.3 Records Management and Public Access to Records